mariatsalakou/mariatsalakou.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student at the University of St Andrews.
+I am a first year PhD student in mathematics at the University of St Andrews.

 Contact details
 ------